sebdart/ngauspice/README.md

 (~$ sudo npm uninstall npm -g)         ##not needed
 ~$ sudo rm -rf /usr/lib/node_modules
-~$ sudo rm /usr/bin/auspice            ##This is a symbolic link but better remove it if it exists ~$ sudo rm /usr/bin/sars-cov-2         ##This is a symbolic link but better remove it if it exists ~$ sudo rm -rf /root/.npm              ##yes remove it if it exists, you can!; it was hidden well, real poison that one!
+~$ sudo rm /usr/bin/auspice            ##This is a symbolic link but better remove it if it exists ~$ sudo rm -rf /root/.npm              ##yes remove it, if it exists, you can!; it was hidden well, real poison that one!
 ```

 Check: